NetSPI/PowerUpSQL/README.md

 ## PowerUpSQL: A PowerShell Toolkit for Attacking SQL Server

-The PowerUpSQL module includes functions to support common attack workflows against SQL Server.
-However, I've also included many functions that could be used by administrators for SQL Server inventory and other auditing tasks.
+The PowerUpSQL module includes functions to support common attack workflows against SQL Server that can be used during internal penetration tests and red team engagements.
+I've also included many functions that could be used by administrators for SQL Server inventory and other auditing tasks.

 It was designed with six objectives in mind:
 * Scalability: Auto-discovery of SQL Server instances, pipeline support, and multi-threading on core functions is supported so commands can be executed against many SQL Servers quickly.